uivraeus/teamquest-lab/public/privacy.md

 If we wish to use your personal information for a purpose beyond that for which it was originally provided, we will ask for your consent or seek to rely on another valid legal ground to process your personal information in accordance with the applicable law.

 ## Third Party Providers {:#third-party-providers}
-We will share your personal information with our service providers from time to time who act as _data processors_.
+We will share your personal information with our service providers who act as our data _processors_ (for which we are _controllers_).
 Some of our service providers may use further sub-processors.

 ### Netlify
 We use Netlify, Inc. (2325 3rd Street, Suite 296, San Francisco, California 94107) for hosting of the App